Paul of Greece: Second Hellenic Republic

 In Spring 1930 Paul met Captain Frederick Wessel, a wealthy annuitant of Danish origin.
 Wessel invited him on his planned cruise through the Aegean Sea on his personal yacht.
 Although Paul was eager to travel through his old homeland, he was still banned from entering Greek waters, so he and Wessel agreed to hide his identity and refrain from any political activity while on their trip.
-On 10 July 1930, Paul boarded Wessel's bat, the Frefrada, from Villefranche-sur-Mer.
+On 10 July 1930, Paul boarded Wessel's boat, the Frefrada, from Villefranche-sur-Mer.
 The yacht travelled along the French and Italian coastline for three weeks, before landing in Corfu on 2 August 1930.
 Paul and the rest of the group traveled around the Greek islands for the next month and a half, arriving through the Gulf of Patras on 5 August, Corinth on 7 August, the port of Phalerum in Athens in Vouliagmeni on 19 August, through Chalki, Euboea, Skiathos and Skyros by 25 August, Kymi on 26 August, through Andros, Syros, Santorini and Crete by 29 August, and then finally in Navarino and Argostoli by 12 September.
 Following this final stop, the yacht returned to Italy.

 While illegally travelling through Greece, Paul visited his former residences, Mon Repos, the former royal palace in Athens, and Tatoi.
 While at Tatoi, an old servant recognized him and allowed him to come inside to see the palace's rooms.
 To the disapproval of Wessel, Paul was able to talk to members of the media about the restoration of the monarchy and learned that many Greeks were now opposing the republic due to its instability.
 However, Paul managed to keep his identity hidden and only few people he spoke to recognized him.

 The following year, Paul's mother was diagnosed with cancer.
 He went to Italy to help her but was unaware that she had been moved to Germany.
 Paul went to Germany and his mother, whose condition had worsened, died in Frankfurt on 13 January 1932 while with her children.
 Paul soon became closer to his three sisters and established a home with Helen, who had bought the Bobolina villa after divorcing Carol II of Romania.